 If you have questions about working environment or equal opportunities

-- Study and career counsellors: The counsellors offer counselling and support about your thoughts on studies and careers.
+- Study and career counsellors: The counsellors offer counselling and support when you are thinking about studies and careers.

 - Coordinators for targeted study support: If you have a long-term disability, you can receive support during your studies.

-- Ombudsmen for grading issues: If you think that the examination or grading has been unfairly done, you can turn to the ombudsmen for grading issues.
+- Ombudsmen for grading issues: If you think that an examination or assessment has been unfairly graded, you can turn to the ombudsmen for grading issues.

 - The head of department is responsible for investigating harassment and abusive discrimination at the department.
-The head of department is responsible for ending the harassment.
+The head of department is also responsible for ending any harassment.

 - The study counsellor is bound to professional secrecy.
 If you want to make a report, the study counsellor can be a support in this.

-- You can also talk to, for example, a teacher or director of studies or someone else in the university's staff who you trust.
+- You can also talk to a teacher or director of studies or someone else on the University's staff whom you trust.